Read detailed information on some of the most common questions asked by solo-regulated firms converting to SMCR.

 Opting up to include key individuals

-Some firms have considered opting up to the Enhanced regime in order to include key individuals in the scope of the Senior Managers Regime, for example, individuals in a parent company.
+Some may wish to opt up to the Enhanced regime, to include key individuals in the scope of the Senior Managers Regime, for example, individuals in a parent company.
 A decision to opt up is a matter for the firm and the FCA doesn’t provide any guidance on when firms might want to do this.
 Some firms may believe that, on balance, there are advantages to being in the Enhanced regime.
-One point to consider in this situation is that the SMF3 executive director function extends beyond members of the governing body to include ‘a person in accordance with whose directions or instructions (not being advice given in a professional capacity) the directors of that body are accustomed to act’.
+Limited Scope firms may opt up to the Core or Enhanced regime.